papillons for sale, papillon dogs

 A dog is not as reliable with litter as a cat.
 We generally say that they are about 80% trustworthy because they will still miss.
 They are also not totally aware of where their back end is, so frequently, they will stand in the litter box and go over the side.
 Also, it depends on how large an area they have in which to make mistakes.
 If we have a box in the laundry room, for example, and the dog is in some other room, he may or may not think to go to the laundry room box.
 If he is confined in a smaller area, he is more likely to use the box.

-We have a litter pan sold by Purina for the larger dog room, but use individual pans made for cats, bought at Dollar General.
+We use individual pans made for cats.
 They work just fine traveling in our RV, and in larger crates at home.
 Deeper pans are best to keep litter from scattering out in the floor.

 Month-old "Classy" using the litter box.
 This dark colored litter is recycled newspaper.